graemer957/sigma957.net/content/posts/Migration from Things.md

 date: 2021-09-19T00:00:00Z
 ---

+**UPDATE 2nd Jan 2022**: Having self-limited myself to a single task a day, the full migration to Todoist is finally complete 🎉

 I have been using [Things by Cultured Code](https://culturedcode.com/things/) since its launch.
 I do not even recall how long ago that was.
 From memory, they launched first on iOS and brought their product to macOS later.
 Going to guess around 2012.

 Before then, I likely did not use any form of todo management.
 I think I used to write stuff down into a text document, with each new line being a discrete task and prefixing each line with a 'status'.
 For example: